Advertiser Disclosure

 • When is the next flight that the airline is confirming your seat on?

-• Will the airline provide free meals, a hotel room, and/or transportation between the hotel and the airport to cover your costs incurred by agreeing to take a later flight?
+• Will the airline provide free meals, a hotel room, and transportation between the hotel and the airport to cover your costs incurred by agreeing to take a later flight?

 Involuntary Bumping

-Update: As of April 13, 2021, a new DOT ruling took effect that indicates that passengers may not be involuntarily bumped once their “boarding pass has been collected or scanned and the passenger has boarded.”
+Update: An April 13, 2021, DOT ruling says that passengers may not be involuntarily bumped once their “boarding pass has been collected or scanned and the passenger has boarded.”

-The amount you will be compensation is determined by the following factors:
+The amount you receive in compensation is determined by the following factors:

-• If you arrive at your destination between 1 to 2 hours after your original arrival time, you will be compensated for 200% of your one-way ticket price or a $775 maximum
+• If you arrive at your destination between 1 and 2 hours after your original arrival time, you will be compensated for 200% of your one-way ticket price, to a $775 maximum.

-• If you arrive at your domestic destination 2+ hours later than your original arrival time, international destination 4+ hours later than your original arrival time, or if the airline does not make substitute travel arrangements for you, you will be compensated for 400% of your one-way ticket price or a $1,550 maximum
+• If you arrive at your domestic destination 2 or more hours later than your original arrival time, international destination 4 or more hours later than your original arrival time, or if the airline does not make substitute travel arrangements for you, you will be compensated for 400% of your one-way ticket price, to a $1,550 maximum.

-• If you deny the airline’s rebooking flight and choose to book your own flight, you will be compensated for the price of the ticket you purchased
+• If you deny the airline’s rebooking flight and book your own flight, you will be compensated for the price of the ticket you purchased.

 Unfortunately, there are conditions and exceptions to the compensation rules above.
 You will not be compensated if:

-• The airline must substitute a smaller plane than the one you booked
+• The airline must substitute a smaller plane for the one you booked.

-• The flight has 30 to 60 seats and bumps you due to safety-related aircraft weight or balance constraints
+• The aircraft has 30 to 60 seats and bumps you for safety-related weight or balance constraints.

 • You booked an international flight inbound to the U.S.